wp-plugins/bulk-watermark/readme.txt

 Please send screenshots as well as a detailed description of the problem.

 = Error message says that I don't have GD or FreeType extension installed =

 Contact your hosting provider and ask them to enable GD extension for your host,
 GD extension is required for watermarking.
 FreeType extension is required for text watermarks.

+= Error message says that I need to enable the allow_url_fopen option =

+Contact your hosting provider and ask them to enable allow_url_fopen, most likely in your php.ini
+It may be necessary to create a php.ini file inside of the wp-admin directory to enable the allow_url_fopen option.